 This is unacceptable.
 We are on a mission to ensure veterans get the care they deserve.

-The 2018 VA MISSION Act was signed into law to give more veterans access to medical care through their VA benefits at non-VA providers.
-And Sen. Marsha Blackburn’s recently introduced Veterans Health Care Freedom Act seeks to build on that success by giving more health care choice to veterans.
+The VA MISSION Act was signed into law to give more veterans access to medical care through their VA benefits at non-VA providers.
+The Veterans’ HEALTH Act and the Veteran Care Improvement Act will carry out the intent that law by protecting community care treatment options and making them easier for veterans to use.

 Help us #completethemission to give veterans access to needed care.

-As the global pandemic continues, the VA should be ensuring veterans can access all available care options.
-That’s why the VA MISSION Act was signed into law in 2018, to grant more veterans access to care from non-VA providers.
+The VA MISSION Act was signed into law in 2018, giving more veterans access to care from community providers.
 But unfortunately, the VA has put up road blocks every step of the way.

-The pandemic has resulted in some 20 million canceled appointments at the VA and millions of those lack any indication of follow-up from the VA to reschedule.
+During the COVID-19 pandemic, the VA canceled, delayed, or rescheduled some 20 million appointments, and millions of those lack any indication of follow-up from the VA to reschedule.

 But the issue goes further than that.

-Veterans should have the freedom to choose where they take their health care benefit based on what is best for their unique needs.
+Veterans should have the freedom to choose where they take their health care benefits based on what is best for their unique needs as the VA MISSION Act intended.

-These measures, in addition to more reforms at the VA – including a full audit of the VA resources and programs – put veterans at the center of their own health care and would begin to provide the freedom and choices veterans deserve in where and when they get the care they need.
+These measures, in addition to more reforms at the VA – including a full audit of VA resources and programs – put veterans at the center of their own health care and would begin to provide the freedom and choices veterans deserve.

 But Washington needs to hear from you!